osmangonikhan247/osmangonikhan247/README.md

-# Hi there, I'm Osman Goni Khan! 👋
+# Hi there, I'm Osman! 👋
 ## 🌟 About Me

 - 🔭 I’m currently study on Computer Science And Engineering.